Azure-Samples/azure-search-sample-data/README.md

 ## Hotels

+Fictitious demo data for quickstarts, tutorials, and code examples.
+This is the default data set for most Azure Cognitive Search samples.
+It consists of 50 hotels across the United States and includes data to support all query types, including geospatial filters.
+It is structured and sized to run on the free tier.

-The Hotels sample data is used in quickstarts, tutorials, and examples.
-It consists of 50 hotels located in cities across the United States.
-The data includes images, hotel information, and room information.
-Data files are in JSON, but there are several versions depending on whether you are uploading it Azure Cosmos DB or pushing it to an index in Azure Search.
+Hotels demo data is provided in multiple formats to support different consumption models.
+The data is identical regardless of how you load it.
+Data files are in JSON, but there are several versions depending on whether you are uploading it Azure Cosmos DB or pushing it to an index in Azure Cognitive Search.

+Use the following files to create the hotels sample on your search service:

++ **Hotels.postman_collection.json** - Using Postman, import this collection to execute requests that create and populate the Hotels index using JSON documents.

++ **Hotels_IndexDefinition.JSON** - A standalone JSON file containing just the index.

++ **HotelsData_toAzureSearch.JSON** - A standalone JSON file containing documents for 50 hotels and related room information.

++ **HotelsData_toCosmosDB.JSON** - JSON used to populate an Azure Cosmos DB with the Hotels sample data.
+This can be used as a data source for an indexer to pull data into the Hotels index.

-Alternatively, you can access this data from a read-only sandbox in the following ways.
+Alternatively, you can access hosted versions of this data set.

 ### Hosted read-only index